 (v) Lt.
 Edward FitzClarence (8 July 1837 - 23 July 1855); died of wounds during the Siege of Sevastopol in the Crimean War.

 Henry Edward FitzClarence was the second eldest illegitimate son of William IV by Dorothea Jordan.
-He was born in Petersham and died unmarried in India in 1817 at age 22 prior to his father's death.
+He was born in Petersham and died unmarried in India in 1817 at age 22 before his father's death.

 Sophia FitzClarence was born on 4 March 1795 on Somerset Street in London, the eldest daughter of William, Duke of Clarence and Dorothea Jordan.
 On 13 August 1825, Sophia married Philip Sidney, 1st Baron De L'Isle and Dudley of Penshurst in Kent.
 Sidney was a relation of the poet Percy Bysshe Shelley.
 The couple had four surviving children-

 (i) Adelaide Augusta Willhelmina Sydney, who married her first cousin, Frederick Charles George FitzClarence-Hunloke, son of George FitzClarence, 1st Earl of Munster, no issue.